pycabook/pycabook/manuscript/07_Chapter_05_Error_management.md

 We now have a very robust system to manage input validation and error conditions, and it is generic enough to be used with any possible use case.
 Obviously, we are free to add new types of errors to increase the granularity with which we manage failures, but the present version already covers everything that can happen inside a use case.

 In the next chapter, we will have a look at repositories based on real database engines, showing how to test external systems with integration tests, using PostgreSQL as a database.
 In a later chapter I will show how the clean architecture allows us to switch very easily between different external systems, moving the system to MongoDB.

+[^footnote_fr-90271658_1]: For example using the browser developer tools.
+In Chrome and Firefox, press F12 and open the Network tab, then refresh the page.